AdyRock/com.ady.button_plus/README.md

 1. Open the device in Homey.
 2. Open the second tab to view a list of configurations for the display and each connector.
 3. Select the Display or a Connector number from the top drop list (Homey currently draws the Configuration list over the drop list, so it can be a pain to select what you want).
-4. Select a Configuration number to apply to the Display / Panel connector.
+4. Select a Configuration number to apply to the Display / button bar connector.
 5. The configuration is uploaded to the simulator, but you need to refresh the simulator to make it take affect.
 There is a button to the right of the Virtual Id to refresh the page.
-6. You should now see the information you selected in the configuration displayed on the Panel.
+6. You should now see the information you selected in the configuration displayed on the button bar.
 7. You can click on the button displays in the simulator to toggle the capability in Homey.

 ## Still to do